Gar-Gar23/d-dbot/README.md

 Once finished:

-- In the folder from where you ran the git command, run `cd guidebot` and then run `npm install`
+- In the folder from where you ran the git command, run `cd D&Dbot` and then run `npm install`
 - **If you get any error about python or msibuild.exe or binding, read the requirements section again!**
 - Run `node setup.js` to generate a proper configuration file and settings.